 Wakhan Valley (Map 4, below, brown lining).

 The road to the Wakhan Valley starts South of Khorog, following the Panj river and the Tajik/Afghan border.
 Ishkashim is the first big town you will encounter (110km), in which there’s a famous Afghan market every Saturday.
 The landscape is dry and dusty; yet, villages are abundant, always surrounded by the verdant green of trees and grasses, contrasting the surroundings.
 The final part of the Wakhan is the most challenging.
 After Langar, there is no sign of for 3 days and you’ll need to carry food supply.
 Like everywhere in the Wakhan, shops are exceedingly basic.
-As mostly everywhere in rural Tajikistan households bake their own bread, and you can ask the people you met if you could by a loaf.
-After Langar, the traffic reduces drastically as the road becomes sandy, and almost impossible to cycle.
+As mostly everywhere in rural Tajikistan households bake their own bread, and you can ask the people you met if you could buy a loaf.
+After Langar, the traffic reduces drastically as the road becomes sandy and almost impossible to cycle.
 Soon after, the road tops out at 4,300m, before bursting abruptly back onto the tarmac of the Pamir Highway, just before Alichur.

 If you have more info on the Wakhan Valley or would like to add/correct something, click here.